alasca-association/tarook/docs/user/reference/options/yk8s.ch-k8s-lbaas.rst

 ``yk8s.ch-k8s-lbaas.use_floating_ips``
 ######################################

-Enable the use of floating IPs
+Whether to enable the use of floating IPs.

 **Type:**::